uic-vis/project-3-neil/README.md

 When looking at the violations taking place over each day, the trend is fairly during weekdays.
 There are more violations observed on the weekend, which is likely due to people spending more time outside on their off days.

+The user can select an aggregation option from the dropdown menu, after which the bar plots get updated with the appropriate visualization.
+The user can get additional information by hovering over a bar, which displays the value for that bar.

 ---

 #### Red Light Violation Distribution by Day